aldebaro/moduratc/README.md

 # moduratc
 Modulation and radio access technology (RAT) classification

-To execute a simulation, go to folder simulation_amqam, edit script setSimulationVariables.m to add your folders (and name), and execute runMain.m:
+To execute a simple example simulation, go to folder simulation_amqam, edit script setSimulationVariables.m to add your folders (and name), and execute runMain.m:
 ```
 cd simulation_amqam